EDUCATION and TRAINING

 Beginning in the fall, fellows begin to participate as leaders in the conference curriculum, taking turns leading conferences alongside faculty mentors.
 Conference types include a rotating calendar of morning report, grand rounds, clinical case conference, research conference, biopsy conference, journal club, M&M, and QA/QI.

 Fellows have the opportunity to do both clinical and basic science research.
 Clinical research studies include the ongoing NIH sponsored Chronic Renal Insufficiency Cohort (CRIC) Study, Hispanic CRIC, Mexican CRIC, and the Hispanic Community Health Study/Study of Latinos.
 In addition, the UIC School of Public Health offers a Master of Science in Clinical and Translational Science.
 An ongoing affiliation with the Center for Management of Complex Chronic Care at the Jesse Brown VA Medical Center affords further opportunities in health services research targeted at chronic and end-stage renal disease.
-A T32 Training Program in health disparities also affords two years of research support for nephrology fellows for research focused on disparities in chronic kidney disease.
+An interdisciplinary training program in basic, translational, or clinical research is available to pre- and post-doctoral fellows in the fields of kidney, benign urologic, and benign hematologic diseases.
 Basic science research opportunities are available in different areas including cell biology, autoimmunity, acute kidney injury, integrative systems biology and bioinformatics.